KrisRJack/KrisRJack/README.md

   <h2>About Me</h2>

   <p>Hi there!
 My name is Kris Jackson.
-I graduated from Rhodes College (Class of 2021) as a Computer Science Major, and I am currently living in Manhattan, NY.
-Additionally, I am working full-time as a Software Development Engineer in Test at Peloton Interactive, where I build automated tests in Swift for their iOS application.
-I love to code, and I spend most of my free time developing random iOS applications that come to mind (see below 👀).
-The one thing that I love most about coding is having the ability to think of an idea and actually spending the time bringing that idea to life.</p>
+I am currently based out of Manhattan, NY and working full-time as a Software Development Engineer in Test (SDET) at Peloton Interactive.
+I am extremely passionate for building great products and contributing to technologies that people simply cannot live without.

+I have over 4 years of experience working in Swift.
+Experience building both static and dynamic iOS apps as well as experience contributing to open-sourced software (including Mozilla’s Firefox mobile web browser and many projects of my own ~ see below 👀).

+At Peloton, I spend my days building robust automations and adding to their automated test suite.
+I work extensively with Swift’s XCTest framework and other various tools.
+Our team’s role is to ensure that the Peloton app is reliable and that our members have a seamless experience when engaging with the product across platforms.

+When I’m not working, you will most likely catch me on the [Peloton leaderboard](https://www.peloton.krisrjack.com).</p>

 <h4>Top Programming Languages & Tools</h4>